RP Photonics logo

 Definition: a group of techniques for achieving efficient nonlinear interactions in a medium

-Many phase-sensitive nonlinear processes, in particular parametric processes such as frequency doubling, sum and difference frequency generation, parametric amplification and oscillation, as well as four-wave mixing, require phase matching to be efficient.
-Essentially this means to ensure that a proper phase relationship between the interacting waves (for optimum nonlinear frequency conversion) is maintained along the propagation direction.
-More precisely, the phase mismatch has to be close to zero; for example, for frequency doubling with collinear beams the phase mismatch is given by
+Many phase-sensitive nonlinear processes, in particular parametric processes such as frequency doubling, sum and difference frequency generation, parametric amplification and oscillation, and also four-wave mixing, require phase matching to be efficient.
+Essentially, this means ensuring that a proper phase relationship between the interacting waves (for optimum nonlinear frequency conversion) is maintained along the propagation direction.
+Only if that condition is fulfilled, amplitude contributions from different locations to the product wave are all in phase at the end of the nonlinear crystal.
+In other words, some phase mismatch should be close to zero in order to obtain an effective nonlinear interaction.
+For example, for type I phase matching of frequency doubling with collinear beams the phase mismatch is given by

 phase mismatch for second-harmonic generation